UniFormal/uniformal.github.io/doc/tutorials/applications/getting-started.md

 This document gets you quickly started with setting up a Scala project for using the MMT API and presents a simple example showing how to list all theories of an archive.

 - Audience: Users who want to use the MMT API to query or manipulate knowledge, and possibly have a basic understanding of concepts within MMT (documents, theories, declarations)
 - Non-audience: Users who want to do formalization.
-They will find a fitting getting started guide: [here](../setup/)
+They will find a fitting getting started guide: [here](../../setup/)

+Table of Contents:

 <!-- TOC -->